PODCAST EPISODE 133:

 Again, financial professionals should help you know how to decide and not what to decide.
 And what I mean by that is I don’t want to tell you what to do, I want to be able to help you on this podcast to know how to think about what you’re doing so that you can make the right decision for yourself.
 And financial professionals should be looking at that same concept of helping clients or prospective clients know how to filter all of these ideas and all of these strategies to help you get what you want.

 It’s not one product fits every person, it’s helping you to know how to decide instead of what to decide.
 To get started on that, of course, you need to identify your goals.
-Be honest with yourself about where you’re at on that journey, right?
+Be honest with yourself about where you’re at on that journey.
 Are you pretty far away?
-Are you pretty darn close, right?
+Are you pretty darn close?
 And then get help from that financial professional to see what strategies exist to get you to your goals.
-Right?

 Is it a budget or what we tend to like to call a spending strategy in retirement?
 What’s the income plan look like to generate that income that you’re going to need to have your spending strategy in place?
 Are you tax efficient?
 Are you leveraging different tax strategies in retirement.
 At the end of the day, what’s the legacy planning look like?
-Do you care to leave additional money to family members at church or a charity or a cause that you care about?
-Right?
+Do you care to leave additional money to family members, at church, or a charity, or a cause that you care about?
 All of those are part of your journey.

 And if you’re not saying those things out loud and articulating what it is that you want, it becomes very difficult to know how close you are.
 And if you’re going to get there.
 But trying to do all this on your own or thinking that the “free advice” that you’re getting out there that isn’t tailored to you will serve you well is incredibly shortsighted.